-The Australian Government strongly recommends people with immunocompromise receive COVID-19 vaccination.
-Comirnaty is not a live vaccine.
-It is safe in people with immunocompromise.
+The Australian Government strongly recommends people who are immunocompromised receive the COVID-19 vaccination.
+COVID-19 Vaccine AstraZeneca is safe in people who are immunocompromised.

-People with immunocompromise, including those living with HIV, have a higher risk of severe illness from COVID-19, including a higher risk of death.
+People who are immunocompromised, including those living with HIV, have a higher risk of severe illness from COVID-19, including a higher risk of death.